pfcooley/asoug-test/docs/source/Phases of Integration.rst

 Phase 2 - API Integration
 -------------------------

-The API Integration Phase is to accomplish early integration :ref:`Adding Satellites` and familiarity with the ATLAS Freedom API.
+The API Integration Phase is to accomplish early integration and ensure familiarity with the ATLAS Freedom API.
 We expect that at the end of this phase the customer understands the API and can execute the following objectives:

 .. list-table::
    :widths: 10 35 10 10